 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator in Brisbane, Australia.
-He earned a Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
-Keith creates award-winning string programs, composes beautiful works, and is a popular clinician, guest conductor, and lecturer in Australia and abroad.
+Keith Sharp is a celebrated music teacher in Brisbane, Australia.
+He has a Bachelor of Music degree and a postgraduate diploma in education.
+Keith is known for his exceptional string programs, ensembles and compositions.
+His music is popular in Australia and internationally.
+Keith is often invited to work as a clinician, guest conductor, and lecturer.

-Keith Sharp is a string educator in Brisbane, Australia.
-He completed his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
-Keith has produced award-winning string programs and compositions popular in Australia and internationally throughout his career.
-He also remains active as a clinician, guest conductor, and lecturer.
+Keith Sharp is a string music teacher in Brisbane, Australia.
+He earned his Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
+He creates award-winning string programs and compositions popular in Australia, the United States, Great Britain, and Germany.
+Keith is also an active clinician, guest conductor, and guest lecturer.